 Let Wave know if you have claimed advances on Form 7200

 Form 7200 was introduced in the midst of the many programs introduced to help businesses during COVID-19.
 It is used to request an advance payment of the tax credits for qualified sick and family leave wages, and the employee retention credit.

-If you are on Automatic Tax Payments with Wave, please reach out to our Support Team by clicking on the help icon in your Wave account to let us know if you submitted one or more Form 7200, in order to ensure your form 941 is accurate.
+If you have set up Payroll Tax Payments and Filings with Wave, please reach out to our Support Team by clicking on the help icon in your Wave account to let us know if you submitted one or more Form 7200 in order to ensure your form 941 is accurate.

 - Your business name

 - Applicable calendar quarter

 - Amount(s) entered in Section 2: Line 8